Chagan (air base)

-Dolon (also known as Chagan and Semipalitinsk Dolon) is an air base in Semipalatinsk (modern Semey), Kazakhstan, that served as a major Cold War bomber base under the 37th Air Army, Soviet Long Range Aviation.
+Chagan (also known as Dolon and Semipalatinsk-2) was an air base in Semipalatinsk (modern Semey), Kazakhstan, that served as a major Cold War bomber base under the 37th Air Army, Soviet Long Range Aviation.
 It contains significant tarmac space and over 50 revetments.
 Until at least 1980 it served as one of three bases for the Soviet Union's Tupolev Tu-95 "Bear" long-range bomber fleet.
 The nearby Dolon Southwest, a former airfield 32 km to the south, was probably a dispersal field and no longer exists.

+The airbase was built in the 1950s and abandoned in the 1990s.

 In 1955, Dolon was one of only six Soviet bases capable of handling the Myasishchev M-4 (Bison) bomber.
 The 79th Heavy Bomber Aviation Division was created at Dolon in 1957.
 The Tupolev Tu-160 (Blackjack) was temporarily deployed to Dolon in the late 1980s.
 In 1990, Dolon had 40 Tupolev Tu-95 (Bear) aircraft, which were eliminated by 1994, ending the base's strategic bomber role.